 4. Pay attention to color

-Some people have really great Instagram feeds that have desaturated color palettes while others have a riotous burst of color.
+Some people have really great Instagram followers that have desaturated color palettes while others have a riotous burst of color.
 Be attentive to your style because after all your Instagram feed is like your brand art gallery and you want a cohesive look.

 5. Add Captions